kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 ## QOS

-Alongside measures, a sensor may send information about it state (e.g. battery, signal strenght, etc.)
+Alongside measures, a sensor may send information about its state (e.g. battery, signal strenght, etc.)

-Those information should stored in the `qos` property.
+Those information should be stored in the `qos` property.

-They will be copied alongside the measure when the sensor in linked to an asset.
+They will be copied alongside measures when the sensor in linked to an asset.

-It is possible to define `qos` property mappings by declaring it at plugin initialization:
+It is possible to define the `qos` property mappings by declaring them at plugin initialization:

 ```js
 import { DeviceManager } from 'kuzzle-plugin-device-manager';